What Is a Gallon Anyway

 Cooking Scenarios

 Imagine you’re making a big pot of chili that calls for 2 gallons of broth.
-Instead of measuring out 256 oz (which is a mouthful), you can simply fill two half‑gallon containers — each holding 64 oz — twice.
+On the flip side, instead of measuring out 256 oz (which is a mouthful), you can simply fill two half‑gallon containers — each holding 64 oz — twice.
 That’s four 64‑oz portions, and you’re done.

 Everyday Household Items